Unless otherwise noted - Photos, Text by Mike Strong. All code is original by Mike Strong. Copyright © Mike Strong All rights reserved

-“Mood” and “contrast” seem to get confused with dark.
-All dark gets you is greatly reduced tonal range (the opposite of contrast) which makes the stage harder to see and a just plain dingy mood.
-This is not the same thing as “mood.”
+“Mood” and “contrast” get confused and are rendered as dark rather than moody.
+All dark gets you is greatly reduced tonal range (the opposite of contrast) which makes the stage harder to see.
+The stage is just plain dingy.
+Dingy is not the same thing as “mood.”
 Over the years it seems to me, and to other photographers I've talked to, that stage lighting is getting darker and darker by small bits each year.
 Every camera advancement which lets us work darker is accompanied by darker stages, nullifying the new technology.

 Full light adjustment to sunlight takes maybe 5 minutes while full dark adjustment takes 20-30 minutes.
 In the 1970's I developed sheet film by inspection.
 To do that you need to develop the sheet of film visually under a blue safelight, after dipping the film in a solution to make it insensitive to blue light.
 Then you watch the reflection of that safelight off the emulsion surface as it develops in a tray, emulsion side up.
 But before you can work in that much darkness it would take a good 15-20 minutes sitting in the darkroom until that extremely faint blue safelight looked bright enough for the purpose.